11- to 14-year olds spend an average of 9 hours each day on screens.

 How will she learn to use tech with wisdom if you don't teach her?

 We can’t parent like the generations before us did because our kids live in a world that only a few dared to dream was possible.
 We all desperately need tools to help navigate this uncharted tech jungle that our kids are growing up in.
 We need to understand how to not just PROTECT them, but PREPARE them so when we PROPEL them out into the world on their own, they don’t just survive, but thrive!

-Adam and Angela Shaw did an event for the Apopka community in May of this year where they:
+Adam and Angela Shaw have a 2.5hr event where they:

 Discussed what we are facing as parents raising kids in this digital age,

 Gave practical tools for navigating this tech world, and

 Shared, as parents--just like you--what they are learning about how to protect, prepare, and propel their kids.

 Contact the Shaw's HERE if you'd like for them to come to your next parenting event!

 TECHNOLOGY ISN'T AN AWFUL THING; WE JUST NEEED TO TEACH OUR KIDS HOW TO USE IT THE RIGHT WAY.